anushka2327/Datatypes/README.md

 double: Double-precision floating-point type, typically occupies 8 bytes.
 long double: Extended precision floating-point type, larger than double (size varies by implementation).
 Character Types:
 char: Typically represents a single byte (8 bits) that can hold one character from the ASCII character set.
+## Code:
+Refer to the attatched file.
+## Output:
+Refer to the attached file.